Terms of Service

 4.1 Guest Counterparty

 A counterparty does not need a Holdyn account to participate in a transaction.
-The Guest Counterparty flow uses a four-phase progressive verification model:
+Because a guest has no standing Holdyn account, the Guest Counterparty flow applies stricter authentication than for registered users, through a progressive verification model:

-- Phase 1 — Magic-Link Session: The guest receives a secure email link that opens a scoped session for one specific transaction.
-The session is valid for a sliding 60-minute window with a hard 12-hour cap before re-redemption is required
+• Phase 1 — Magic-Link Session with Per-Access Verification: The guest receives a secure email link that opens a scoped session for one specific transaction.
+Each time the link is opened, a one-time code (OTP) sent to the same email address the link was delivered to must be entered before the session opens — the link alone does not grant access, including read access.
+The session is valid for a sliding 60-minute window with a hard 12-hour cap, after which re-redemption and a new code are required

 By initiating a guest invitation, the Sender confirms that the counterparty’s email is accurate and that the counterparty consents to receiving a magic-link invitation from Holdyn.
 Guest participants accept a lightweight set of guest terms on first redemption, distinct from the registered-user Terms of Service.